brian-macomber/video-REST-brian-macomber/README.md

 - Develop a queue system such that each process is multi-threaded and the API can handle more than 1 request at once.

 ### Summary:
+This API uses the user's twitter handle to call the user_timeline Twitter API.
+Each tweet in the list of tweets from the past 24 hours is converted into an image, then all of these images are concatenated together into a video using the FFMPEG library.
+The API is also multi-threaded so it can handle more than one process at once.
+This implmentation uses 4 threads, assuming the user's computer has 4 cores.

 ### How to run:
 - Clone the github repository to your computer.